Start your candidate election or voting now!

 Note: Here you will find instructions for setting up list elections and other forms of voting.

 Rules for electing candidates and voting

-In your online voting, go to the “Ballot paper” tab and click the gear-wheel icon next to the title of your ballot.
-On the “Election rules” tab, select “Electing candidates and voting”.
+In your online election, click on the “Ballot paper” tab under the “Election rules” tab and select “Electing candidates and voting”.

 Below this you will see information on “Total votes”.
 Here you enter the total number of votes that may be cast on the ballot.
 If you enter a minimum of 1 and a maximum of 3, eligible voters can cast 1, 2 or 3 votes.
 If they decide not to cast any votes, the ballot will be counted as invalid.